-I’m Gabby Beckford the travel blogger and owner of Packs Light.
-While in college I was awarded more than $70,000 in financial aid, including travel grants and scholarships that helped me study abroad in Dubai, UAE, one of the most expensive cities in the world, completely paid for.
+Welcome, I’m Gabby Beckford.
+While in college I was awarded more than $70,000 in financial aid, including travel grants and scholarships that helped me study abroad in Dubai, one of the most expensive cities in the world—allowing me to travel the world for free.

-Now 2 years past my graduation, I’ve discovered travel grants and funded travel programs for people of all ages and non-students and have become known as the “Opportunity Expert” at seeking, applying to, and successfully securing creative funding for travel.
+Now 2 years past my graduation, I share paid travel opportunities (PTO, as I call them) for people of all ages, all nationalities, and all phases of life.
+I've become known as the “Opportunity Expert” at seeking, applying to, and successfully securing creative funding for travel.

 Today, I’m going to walk you through my mindset of an application with a very specific example—Hotel Tonight’s Spontaneity Contest.
-I’m using this holiday competition in particular because,
+I’m using this holiday competition in particular because there are elements to the opportunity that I think can be learned from and applied universally.

 The Opportunity: HotelTonight's Spontaneity Contest